BrianPugh/cyclopts/docs/source/commands.rst

    used as the help string for the command.
    This is generally the preferred method.

-2. If the registered command is a sub app, the sub app's ``help`` field will be used.
+2. If the registered command is a sub app, the sub app's :attr:`help <cyclopts.App.help>` field will be used.

    .. code-block:: python